hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Engineer Aid Station](https://goo.gl/maps/MnicwkAjmUvZa5Gv6) - Mile 48.7 - 11,800'

-The aid station is located at where the trail reaches treeline.
 Depart the aid station NW on the Ouray Bear Creek Trail.
 The trail is initially faint but quickly becomes easier to follow.
 Trail alert (!)- the Ouray Bear Creek Trail soon enters a steep, narrow gorge.
 While the trail is generally good (sans rockslides), there are potential hazards including rock fall, huge vertical drops off the left side of the trail and potentially difficult stream crossings in the event of heavy rain.
 Use caution all the way to the highway.
 And lean to the right.
 Cross over the US Highway 550 tunnel at mile 53.8.
 From here, all the way to the north end of the town of Ouray, slow down (!) and navigate carefully.
 Follow the course markers as you traverse a complex route of faint trails, dirt roads and paved roads.

 ### [Ouray Aid Station](https://goo.gl/maps/3GzYcNe79jseZ7K27) - Mile 56.6 - 7680'

 Low point of the Hardrock 100.
-The aid station is located in Fellin Park, on the north side of the gazebo.

 Depart the aid station by crossing the Animas River on a footbridge, then turn south.
 Again, slow down (!) and navigate carefully while departing Ouray on a mixed system of  dirt roads and trails.
 Hit the Camp Bird Road, turn right and start ascending.
 At the Camp Bird Mine, stay right (!) heading towards Yankee Boy Basin.
 Follow markers towards Governors Basin, cross Sneffels Creek and enter the aid station.

 ### [Governors Basin Aid Station](https://goo.gl/maps/2PhCjYXSmMYfG2Mv5) - Mile 64.5 - 10,780'

-The aid station is located at a gravel pull-off on the north side of Camp Bird Road just after the bridge over Sneffels Creek.

 Depart the aid station SW and begin a complex route of off-trail, trails and mining roads.
 Slow down (!) and navigate carefully.
 Approaching Virginius Pass, there will be 3 steps of high and moderate angle terrain.
 The final steep step to the pass will usually have snow, even in dry years.
 There may be a fixed line here for safety.
 Use caution (!), as falls here are possible and be mindful of rock fall from above and dropping rocks on runners below.

 ### [Kroger’s Canteen Aid Station](https://goo.gl/maps/8iURLBD3vSh59R91A) - Mile 67.8 - 13,100'
 #### Climb #9 - Virginius Pass

-The aid station is located in the small notch at the top of Virginius Pass.
 Enter the most spectacular (and improbable) aid station in ultrarunning.
 Enjoy the hospitality briefly as there is very limited space.
 Exit via a steep, loose trail SW using caution (!) to stay on the trail which soon traverses to the right.
 Runners have gotten off-course here and headed straight down.
 Cross Mendota Ridge, enter Liberty Bell Basin, get on the Cornet Creek Trail and run into Telluride.
 Follow course markers on paved streets through Telluride to the aid station at Town Park.

 ### [Telluride Aid Station](https://goo.gl/maps/EtqsdT7jCpmXztTW9) - Mile 72.8 - 8750'

-The aid station is located in the main town park under the pavilion.
 Exit the aid station SSW, cross a field and climb a short hill to the Bear Creek Trail (a road closed to motorized vehicles).
 Take a left and ascend.
 At mile 75 look (!) for the Wasatch Trail on the right.
 Approaching the Wasatch Saddle, slow down (!) and navigate carefully through intersections with system trails and faint social trails.
 Cross the saddle into Bridal Veil Basin, then turn south towards Oscar's Pass.

 #### Climb #10 - Oscar’s Pass - Mile 79.2 - 13,140'